giodamelio/eslint-config-thehelpining/README.md

 The presets contain some rules for use with specific environments.

 1. `@giodamelio/thehelpining/react`: Rules for React component structure and JSX formatting. [@scottnonnenberg/thehelp/react][thehelp-configs] with a few tweaks.
 2. `@giodamelio/thehelpining/node`: Rules for Node.js.
-TODO: actually create this.

 ## Thanks